davidgoli/ember-cli-pull-to-refresh/README.md

 then set the controller's `refreshing` property to `false` to reset to the default state.
 That's pretty much it!

-Both mobile `touch` events and desktop-browser `mouse` events are supported.
+Both mobile `touch` events and desktop-browser `mouse` events are supported by default.
+Mouse events may be disabled by setting the property `disableMouseEvents` to `true`.

 No default styling is provided yet.
 The following default styles are recommended: